Meckel’s Scan for Children

-Typically, doctors don’t use sedation during the procedure, so your child should be
+Typically, providers don’t use sedation during the procedure, so your child should

-awake.
-Let the doctor know ahead of time if you think this might be a problem.
+be awake.
+Let the provider know ahead of time if you think this might be a problem.

 Someone will place an IV into your child’s arm, hand, or foot.
 Your child will feel